projf/projf-explore/life-on-screen/README.md

 ## iCEBreaker Build

-Designs for iCEBreaker are being tested and will be available soon.
-Until then, have you tried [other designs](../README.md) in this series?
+Designs for iCEBreaker are not available at this time.
+Have you tried the [other designs](../README.md) in this series?

 ## Xilinx Vivado Build